ARM-software/abi-aa/abi/vfabia64/vfabia64.rst

 Inactive lanes
 --------------

-The values of the inactive lanes of the input parameters and the return value of a masked vector function are undefined.
+In a masked vector function, the contents of the inactive lanes of the input parameters and the inactive lanes of the return value are undefined.

 Advanced SIMD masking
 ---------------------